timbru/draft-sidrops-publication-server-bcp/draft-ietf-sidrops-publication-server-bcp-02.md

 access to known source IP addresses or apply rate limits.

-If the Publication Server is unavailable for some reason, this will prevent Publishers from publishing any updated RPKI objects.
-The most immediate impact of this is that the publisher cannot update their ROAs, ASPAs or BGPSec Router Certificates during this outage.
-Thus, it cannot authorise changes in its routing operations.
-If the outage persists for a more extended period, then the RPKI manifests and CRLs published will expire, resulting in the RPs rejecting CA publication points.
+If the Publication Server is unavailable for some reason, this will prevent Publishers from making updated RPKI objects available.
+The most immediate impact of this is that the publisher cannot distribute new issuances or revocations of ROAs, ASPAs or BGPSec Router Certificates for the duration of this outage.
+Thus, in effect, it cannot signal changes in its routing operations.
+If the outage persists for an extended period, then RPKI Manifests, CRLs, and Signed Objects might became stale, hampering for example BGP Origin Validation ([@!RFC6811].

 For this reason, the Publication Server MUST have a high availability.
 Measuring the availability of the Publication Server in a round-trip fashion is